 # Working on multiple drafts

-## Sources vs Drafts
+## Context vs Drafts

-Sources and Drafts serve different purposes:
+Context and Drafts serve different purposes:

 ## Starting a new draft